fails-components/webtransport/main/readme.md

 ### Using a client
 The `WebTransport` object for node or the `WebTransportPonyfill`,  `WebTransportPolyfill` objects for the browser, behave like the `WebTransport` client object for the browser with few additions and some missing features.

+As the http/3 package is loaded dynamically and the WebTransport object is created synchronously, you may want to make sure, that the modules are already loaded.
+You can do so, by waiting for the promise `quicheLoaded` exported by the package.

 ## Specification divergence

 This module implements parts of the [WebTransport spec](https://datatracker.ietf.org/doc/html/draft-vvv-webtransport-quic-00) but not all of it.